Andy-Shao/TTA-in-AC/README.md

 `Note`: try to modify the ```shell --dataset_root_path ``` for your dataset location.

 ## Test
-After that open and runing the `analysis.ipynb` for demonstrate the different.
+After that open and run the `analysis.ipynb` to demonstrate the analysis feedback.
 Most importantly, modify the ```python test_data_root_path ``` to your dataset location.

 ## Dataset